Updated Jul 11, 2026 · Verified by SAC team

 The bottom line

-But the two most important things on this page aren't the ranking — they're the honesty and the safety.
-First, the effect is MODEST: the most-cited meta-analysis (Hursel 2009) associated green tea catechins with only ~1.3 kg of weight change, and that's clearest WITH caffeine and exercise.
-Green tea extract is an adjunct to a calorie deficit, not a fat burner.
-Second, the safety: high-dose extract carries a rare but real liver risk, concentrated around big doses taken on an empty stomach above ~800 mg EGCG/day (EFSA flagged it; Hu 2018 and Isomura 2016 reviewed it).
-So take it WITH FOOD, keep your EGCG in a sane range, never megadose, and stop and see a doctor if you notice dark urine, jaundice, nausea, or unusual fatigue.
-Used that way — a sensibly-dosed adjunct on top of the work that actually matters — green tea extract is a fine thing to have.
-Sold as a fat burner, or swallowed fasted by the handful, it isn't worth the risk, and we won't pretend otherwise.
+The effect is modest and clearest with caffeine and exercise, so treat green tea extract as an adjunct to a calorie deficit, not a fat burner.
+High-dose extract carries a rare liver risk concentrated around big fasted doses above ~800 mg EGCG/day, so take it with food, keep EGCG in a sane range, and see a doctor if you notice dark urine, jaundice, nausea, or unusual fatigue.
+Sold as a fat burner, or swallowed fasted by the handful, it isn't worth the risk.

 ▸ Research & sources